OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-107.md

 ## Psalm 107:39

-> When they become few and lowly
+> When they are reduced and brought low
-> Because of oppression, misery, and sorrow,
+> Due to oppression, misery, and sorrow,

 ## Psalm 107:40